9track/FlashFloppy-wiki/Host-Platforms.md

 ## Acorn Archimedes

-Some or all models may use regular index pulses to determine whether a disk is inserted in the drive.
-If you are seeing spurious "drive empty" messages then you need to add the following to FF.CFG:
+Some later models, A5000 onward, use index pulses to determine whether a disk is inserted in the drive.
+If you are seeing spurious "drive empty" messages then add the following to FF.CFG:
 ```
 index-suppression = no
 ```